WE ARE VISION

-At VRM Toronto, we are proud to offer our patients the very best in retinal care through our advanced retinal diagnostic imaging technology and access to vitreoretinal surgical services as described below.
+At VRM Toronto, we are proud to offer our patients retinal care through our expertise in advanced retinal diagnostic imaging technology and access to vitreoretinal surgical services as described below.

 Vitreoretinal Surgery & Cataract Surgery

 We are pleased to offer access to vitreoretinal surgery along with advanced cataract surgery services.
 We believe in timely access to surgical care in a safe and comfortable environment for our patients.
 Our surgeons have experience with both simple and complex cataract and vitreoretinal diseases and are dedicated to maximizing the visual outcomes of all our patients in each situation.
 At VRM we look forward to reviewing your surgical options at your visit.

 Vitreous floaters are a common result of aging of the gel in the eye and are often associated with posterior vitreous detachment (PVD).
 Occasionally, floaters are associated with potentially blinding pathology, such as retinal tear, retinal detachment, vitreous hemorrhage, or inflammation.
 At VRM we offer options for treating visually significant vitreous opacities (or floaters) using a novel yag laser.